Mindful Gift Giving

 Lisa: (and if you are a really good friend, you can tag along, too!).
 Your gift doesn’t need to be complicated or expensive to be appreciated.
 It's also a great way to support the businesses you already appreciate.

-Share your favourite healthy things with others
+Share your favourite healthy things

 Lisa: Sometimes it’s okay to give people what you think they need more of in their life, not necessarily something they know they want.

 Ryan: If you give organic food or drink as gifts, that should make everyone happy and can be just as good as anything.
-Just make sure of allergies and dietary needs of the person you are giving to, because you’ll feel worse than the person receiving it, if they can’t eat it.
+Just make sure of any allergies and dietary needs of the person you are giving to, because you’ll feel worse than the person receiving it, if they can’t eat it.

 Teach your kids to say “Thank you”